 Return a header set prepared for decoding.
-If hdr is NULL, this means return a new structure with at least space' bytes available in the decoder buffer.
-If 'hdr' is not NULL, it means there was not enough decoder buffer and it must be increased by ''space'() bytes.
+If hdr is NULL, this means return a new structure with at least space bytes available in the decoder buffer.
+On success, a newly prepared header is returned.

+If hdr is not NULL, it means there was not enough decoder buffer and it must be increased to at least space bytes. buf, val_len, and name_offset member of the hdr structure may change.
+On success, the return value is the same as hdr.

-If NULL is returned the header set is discarded.
+If NULL is returned, the space cannot be allocated.

-int (hsi_process_header) (void hdr_set, struct lsxpack_header hdr) Process new header.
+int (hsi_process_header) (void hdr_set, struct lsxpack_header hdr)

+Process new header.